daniestevez/dvb-gse/README.md

 This corresponds to receiving BBFRAMEs in a TCP stream.
 The CLI application acts as server.
 The following rules need to be followed.

+* Each BBFRAME can optionally be preceded by a header of up to 64 bytes, which is discarded by this application.
+The header length is set with the `--header-length` argument.
+By default, no header is assumed.

-* BBFRAMEs need to be present back to back in the TCP stream.
+* BBFRAMEs (including their headers, if applicable) need to be present back to back in the TCP stream.

-* BBFRAMEs padding must be remoted.
+* BBFRAMEs padding must be removed.
 The length of the BBFRAMEs in the stream must equal 10 bytes for the BBHEADER plus the value of their DFL dividided by 8.

-* No other data can be present in the TCP stream.
+* No other data besides the headers and BBFRAMEs can be present in the TCP stream.

 If an error occurrs or the client closes the connection, the CLI application will continue listen for new clients.